 Merlyn Climate Grants awards several grant fellowships of $500 to $3000 annually to emerging climate activists age 13 to 30 in New York and New England.

 Before Merlyn Climate Grants, there was Merlyn's Pen: The National Magazine of Student Writing.
-Established in 1985, the magazine mentored and published rising teen writers.
-Its reading audience reached 100,000, and its award-winning story anthologies were read and re-published in Europe and Asia, including in translation.
+Established in 1985, the magazine mentored and published rising teen voices.
+Its reading audience reached 100,000, and its award-winning fiction anthologies were read and re-published in Europe and Asia, including in translation.

-Merlyn's Pen launched in 1985, founded by R. Jim Stahl and Mary Jane Sorrentino.
+Merlyn's Pen was launched in 1985, founded by R. Jim Stahl and Mary Jane Sorrentino.
 They had significant help from Stahl's fellow graduates in the MAT program at the University of Chicago; all had trained there under the mentorship of George Hillocks, Jr. Once underway, the magazine enjoyed editorial leadership from Christine Lord, Jo-Ann Langseth, Kathryn Kulpa, and Lee Teverow.
 Leading the magazine's illustration team were Kathy Szarko and, later, Ken Vaudrain.
 Many of Mr. Vaudrain's magnificent pen-and-ink illustrations are found in a search for "Illustrated Works" in the New Library.

 The Merlyn Education and Climate Protection Project